Approximately 1 in 25 Americans, including children, suffers from gastroparesis

-Gastric motility disorders are gastrointestinal conditions which affect the body's ability to digest food normally.
+Gastric motility disorders are gastrointestinal conditions that affect the body's ability ot digest food normally.
 A number of conditions fall into this category, including gastroparesis.

 Approximately 1 in 25 Americans, including children, suffers from gastroparesis.
 In some instances, it appears for a brief time and goes away on its own or improves with treatment.
 Many cases are refractory and do not respond well to treatment.